 \subsection{Datasets}

 We evaluate our framework on two public complex table question answering benchmarks: \textbf{AITQA}~\cite{katsis2022ait} and \textbf{HiTab}~\cite{cheng2022hitab}.
 Both datasets contain multi-level headers, merged cells, and irregular layouts that pose significant challenges for table serialization and reasoning.
 AITQA consists of financial and statistical tables with nested headers and cross-row dependencies.
 HiTab focuses on hierarchical tables requiring multi-hop reasoning over row and column structures.
-Considering the architectural focus of our framework on tables of moderate scale, we further curate a refined HiTab subset by imposing a dimensionality constraint, specifically limiting the table size to $50 \times 50$ cells.
-This enables a more focused assessment of OHD's structural decomposition efficacy on intricate yet compact hierarchical layouts.
+Considering the architectural focus of our framework on tables of moderate scale, we curate a refined HiTab subset by imposing a dimensionality constraint that limits either dimension to at most 50.